-The Board has five (5) Committees namely: - Board Credit Committee, Board Risk Management & Audit Committee, Board Finance & General Purpose Committee, Board Governance & Nominations Committee and Statutory Audit Committee.

-Board Oversight Functions:

-All Policy documents were sighted and assessed for content and relevance and were found to be detailed, comprehensive, and articulate in efficiently guiding business processes and mitigating risk exposures.
+The Board has four (4) Committees namely: -Board Credit Committee; Board Risk Management & Audit Committee; Board Finance & General Purpose Committee; and Board Governance & Nominations Committee.
+There is also an existent Statutory Audit Committee.
+Board Oversight Functions: All policy documents were sighted and assessed for content and relevance and were found to be detailed, comprehensive, and articulate in efficiently guiding the business processes and mitigating risk exposures.